whipowill/d2-qolbot/README.md

 ## Vision

 Most of my work on this code involves the ``Follower.js`` and ``Quester.js`` files.
 My goal is to create an experience where the bots will join your games and play with you and automatically do the things a normal person would do.
-They crack jokes, they gather waypoints, they complete quests, they gear up, they choose skills, they gamble, etc.
+They crack jokes, gather waypoints, complete quests, gear up, choose skills, gamble, etc.

 ### Features

-- Gallows humor remarks as you play
+- Gallows humor remarks as they play
-- Capture waypoints as you go
+- Capture waypoints as they play
-- Pickup quest items as you go
+- Pickup quest items as they play
+- Allocate stat/skill points as they play
 - Complete quests as they are able in town
 - Custom inventory sizes to accomodate your mods
 - Infinite stash support for PlugY

 ### Todo

-- Experiment w/ AutoBuild abilities
 - Experiment w/ AutoEquip abilities

 ## Install